lullimat/idea.deploy/README.md

 # Welcome to the **idea.deploy** project!

+**Thanks for passing by!
+If you are visiting this repository it is likely because of the four papers making use of it (see below).**

 **Changes are being pushed quite frequently.**
 **Please, keep on pulling the updates, either with your git manager software of choice or by means of the command**
 ```bash